Skip to Main Content

 Medical Director

-Dr. Puneet Lakhmani is the medical director for Rosecrance Therapies.
+Dr. Puneet Lakhmani is the medical director for Rosecrance Therapies locations in Chicago and the Chicago suburbs.
 He evaluates and cares for clients living with mental health and substance use disorders and provides medication management.
 Originally from Jackson, Mississippi, he earned his bachelor’s degree in neuroscience from Davidson College, where he worked as a volunteer firefighter.
 He earned a master’s degree in biostatistics and epidemiology from Northwestern University.
 He completed his medical degree at Tulane University and his residency at the University of Tennessee, where he served as chief resident.
 Dr. Lakhmani completed his fellowship in addiction medicine at the University of Illinois Chicago.
 As an addiction medicine physician, he specializes in the medical management of substance use disorders and their psychiatric and medical comorbidities.
 In his free time, he enjoys ceramics, yoga, and reading.

 Ian Powell, M.D., FASAM